UvaCsl/HemoCell/doc/user_guide/cases/cellCollision_interior_viscosity.rst

    :figwidth: 90%

    The trajectory of the PLT as it passes and interacts with the RBC in the shear flow.
-The previous positions of the platelette are illustrated with slight opacity.
+The previous positions of the platelet are illustrated with slight opacity.

 Initial cell positioning